ubuntu/ubuntu-project-docs/docs/reference/exception-OpenStackUpdates.rst

 previous link, and are condensed and reiterated here with some additions that are specific to the Ubuntu Cloud Archive.

+**NOTE**: This process is followed for !OpenStack packages, and supporting dependencies including Open vSwitch and Ceph.

 .. _sru_expectations:

 SRU Expectations